thatoneolib/senko/docs/source/api/config.rst

     # The default language to use.
 This should be a value from the list above.
     locale = "en_GB"

+    # The default timezone to use for users and guilds.
+    timezone = "utc"

     # A list of extensions to load from /cogs during the setup.
     extensions = ["extension1", "extension2", "extension3"]